-In Ohio, consumption of alcohol and possession of open containers of alcohol in motor vehicles is generally prohibited, with two exceptions.
-Violation of the open container law is a misdemeanor offense.
-However, the penalties are more severe for drinking in a motor vehicle than for possession of an open container.
+In Ohio, consumption of alcohol and possession of open containers of alcohol in motor vehicles is generally prohibited, with a few exceptions.
 This article provides an overview of Ohio's open container law, exceptions to the law, and the penalties for consumption and open container violations.

 Drivers and passengers are prohibited from consuming beer or intoxicating liquor or possessing open containers in motor vehicles.
 This prohibition applies when a motor vehicle is being operated or is stationary on any street, highway, or other public or private property that is open to the public for vehicle travel or parking.

 Chauffeured limousine.
-A passenger of a chauffeured limousine can lawfully drink beer or intoxicating liquor and possess an open container if:
+A passenger of a chauffeured limousine can lawfully drink beer or intoxicating liquor and possess an open container if the passenger and/or a guest of the passenger pay a fee pursuant to a prearranged contract and the passenger doesn't occupy the front seat of the limousine where the operator is located.

 A person who violates the law by possessing an open container of beer or intoxicating liquor commits a minor misdemeanor, punishable by a fine of up to $150.